DockrManhattn/pew/README.md

 # pew
-This is a loader for privilege escalation workflows.
+This is a loader for privilege escalation workflows with windows.

 # Installation
 ```bash